deepakxyz/Flint/README.md

 # flint
-Project and asset management for individual visual effects artists.
+Project and asset management for indi visual effects artists.